varunkumardev/amitmerchant1990.github.io/_posts/2019-01-09-build-your-own-laravel-artisan-commands-for-your-project.md

 ## Conclusion

 There are a lot of things you can achieve using Artisan commands.
 As shown in the above tutorial, you can automate things like sending email with just one command.
-The possibilities endless.
-Let me know if you need any corrections in the article or you can send me a PR by modifying [this file](https://github.com/amitmerchant1990/amitmerchant1990.github.io/blob/master/_posts/2019-01-09-build-your-own-laravel-artisan-commands-for-your-project.md).
+The possibilities are endless.
+Let me know if you need any corrections or improvements in the article in comments below or you can just send me a PR by modifying [this file](https://github.com/amitmerchant1990/amitmerchant1990.github.io/blob/master/_posts/2019-01-09-build-your-own-laravel-artisan-commands-for-your-project.md).